socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 - Pennycook, Epstein, Mosleh, Arechar, Eckles, Rand (2021) "Shifting attention to accuracy can reduce misinformation online," Nature.
 - Martel, Allen, Rand (2023) "Crowds Can Effectively Identify Misinformation at Scale," Perspectives on Psychological Science.
 - Maldita (2025) "Faster, trusted, and more useful: The impact of fact-checkers in X's Community Notes".
-- J Allen, D Watts, D Rand (2024) "Quantifying the impact of misinformation and vaccine-skeptical content on Facebook," Science.
+- Allen, Watts, Rand (2024) "Quantifying the impact of misinformation and vaccine-skeptical content on Facebook," Science.
-- I Slaughter, A Peytavin, J Ugander, M Saveski (2025) "Community notes reduce engagement with and diffusion of false information online," PNAS.

 ## (Spring Break) ##